johandersson/.LOG-hog/src/README.md

 - **Immediate memory clearing** of all sensitive data (passwords, keys, cached content)
 - **Automatic clipboard security** with configurable timeout (1-3600 seconds) and educational warnings
 - **Secure Ctrl+C functionality** in all text areas with automatic clearing
+- **Automatic secure backups** after encryption/decryption operations with multiple overwrite deletion
 - **Path validation and confinement** preventing directory traversal and command injection
 - **Thread-safe operations** with proper synchronization
 - **Generic error messages** preventing information disclosure
 - **Comprehensive input validation** with bounds checking and sanitization
 - **File operation restrictions** to user home and working directories only
+- **Settings encryption** using deterministic keys for defense in depth

 ## Encryption Warning
 If you enable encryption, the program may load slower, especially in the settings tab when applying changes and in the full log view.
 This is due to the encryption/decryption process for the log file.